Easy Mosaic Socks – free pattern and tutorial

 Repeat rounds 2 and 3 until you have 28 [28:32:32]sts left and divide these between two needles so that front and back of socks match.

 If you want to add in the CC stripe, work 5 sets of decreases in MC then join CC and work 3 rounds (including the decrease where appropriate), then work the remainder of the toes in MC.

 Graft toes using Kitchener stitch, weave in all ends and sew up the small gap at the cuff where you cast on.

 If you can use Ravelry and you’d like to, you can link your socks to the project page so that others can admire them, and if you would like to share them other social media platforms you can use the hashtags #WinwickMumSocks and #WinterHavenKAL.
 I’m really looking forward to seeing how your Easy Mosaic Socks turn out!

-This pattern and tutorial is free on this blog and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This pattern and tutorial is free on this blog and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx